Learning Disabilities

 • Reading disability is the most frequently diagnosed type of LD and is typically characterized by impairments in phonologic processing and/or orthographic coding skills that impact word reading and fluency.
 Poor comprehension is associated with language difficulties and executive dysfunction.
 Children with math disability show procedural, retrieval, and number sense deficits.

-• The role of the pediatrician is to screen for LDs, advocate for a child with LD to obtain early intervention, interpret predisposing factors in child’s developmental and medical history, and offer scientific interpretation of the range of theories and interventions.
+• The role of the pediatrician is to screen for LD, advocate for a child with LD to obtain early intervention, interpret predisposing factors in child’s developmental and medical history, and offer scientific interpretation about range of theories and interventions.

 The lifetime prevalence of LD in U.S. children is 9.7%.